Sport in Ukraine: Ice hockey

-Rugby union

-Rugby union arrived in Ukraine during the post-War Soviet period.
-Ukraine was not a stronghold of rugby in the USSR - the game was mainly played in Russia and Georgia, but it was stronger there, than in certain other republics.
-The game has experienced some growth in the post-independence period, particularly the 1990s, when former USSR team coach Igor Bokov helped run the game there.
-Ukrainian rugby has strong ties with the military, with the strongest side being the airforce Aviator Kyiv.
-Like many other minor rugby nations, the game tend to be centred on the capital, Kyiv.
-It is quite frequent for rugby in Ukraine to be played using a mixture of rugby union and rugby league rules.

-Cricket

-The Ukrainian Cricket Association exists to promote the game of cricket in Ukraine.
-There are a lot of cricket clubs in Ukraine at this time: Kyiv Cricket Club, Kharkiv Cricket Club, Crimea Cricket Club, Vinnytsia Cricket Club, Ternopil Cricket Club, Donetsk Cricket Club, and Luhansk Cricket Club.

 Artistic Gymnastics

 In Ukraine artistic gymnastics is referred to as sports gymnastics.

 Women

 Ukraine has had several successful female gymnasts, including but not limited to: Lilia Podkopayeva, Tatyana Gutsu, Larisa Latynina, Viktoria Karpenko, and more recently Anastasia Koval, Alina Kozich, and Iryna Krasnianska.

 Ukraine sent a full team to the 2008 Beijing Summer Olympics, the team members were Valentyna Holenkova, Anastasia Koval, Alina Kozich, Iryna Krasnianska, Dariya Zgoba, and Maryna Proskurina.
 As a team, they placed 11th in qualifications and did not qualify for the team final.
 Anastasia Koval and Dariya Zgoba both qualified for the uneven bars final, placing 5th and 8th, respectively.

 Ukrainian gymnasts enjoyed success at the 2009 European Championships in Milan, Italy.
 They qualified at least one gymnast to each of the apparatus finals, and garnered a gold and bronze medal in the finals.
 Notable accomplishments at the European Championships: